ringcentral-ruby/smsbot-ringcentral-lita/README.md

 ### Manual Setup

-For a manual set up, install Redis, clone the repo and create the `.env` file to run:
+For a manual set up, perform the following steps:

+1. install and run Redis, e.g. using `$ redis-server`
+2. clone the repo
+3. create the `.env` file and run `lita` as follows:

 ```bash
 $ git clone https://github.com/grokify/smsbot-ringcentral-lita